Mitchell Ranch | Yuba City, California

 Sandie’s Old Fashioned Prune Cake

 What’s a prune farmer’s favorite way to eat prunes?
-Well, for the Mitchell family, the choice is easy: this Old-Fashioned Prune Cake recipe takes the (ahem) cake.
+Well, for Sandra Mitchell and her family, the choice is easy: this Old-Fashioned Prune Cake recipe takes the (ahem) cake.
 A soft, prune-studded spice cake is covered in a buttery-sweet glaze that has everyone going back for another slice (or two.)